-Our debt business consists of assets of \$52.1 million financed in CDOs whereby Newcastle is the manager, as well as \$790.8 million of other real estate securities and assets.
+Our debt business consists of assets of \$49.4 million financed in CDOs whereby Newcastle is the manager, as well as \$938.4 million of other real estate securities and assets.

-Our Golf business includes 88 properties in the United States that we lease, own or manage.
+Our Golf business includes 87 properties in the United States that we lease, own or manage.
 Since the acquisition of our Golf business in December 2013, we have sought to enhance the value of our Golf business by hiring a new senior management team to optimize the portfolio and focus on revenues and earnings growth.
-In addition, we believe that our golf portfolio is highly scalable, and we could potentially grow through acquisitions of related businesses.
+In addition, we believe that our golf portfolio is highly scalable, and we could potentially grow through acquisitions of or expansion into related businesses.
+We continue to consider opportunistic investments with respect to the golf and leisure industry.